In this article:

 A check typically clears within two business days, and funds sometimes become available faster.
 How long it will take to get your money comes down to different factors, including federal regulations and your bank's policies.
 Factors that affect the availability of funds include the size of the deposited check, the type of check, the issuer, how you deposit it and your particular bank or credit union's policies.

 Here's what you need to know about how long it could take your check to clear, plus how you can get your money faster.

 How Long Does It Take Check Funds to Become Available?

 Federal law requires financial institutions to make the first $225 of a larger deposit available the next business day.
 A typical timeline is for a bank to make that $225 available the next business day, and the rest on the following business day.
-That means if you deposit a check on a Friday, you can expect $225 of the funds to be available in your bank account on Monday and the rest on Tuesday.
-Some banks have other policies: TD Bank, for instance, says that, generally, $100 worth of funds will be available immediately, and the rest on the next business day.

 The full amount of your check may clear as soon as the next business day if you deposit it at the same bank where it originated, if it's a certified check or if it was issued by the government.
 Depending on your bank and its account features, you may be able to set email, text or mobile app alerts so the bank will notify you as soon as the money is available.

 If I Deposit a Check on a Friday, When Will It Clear?